carsonp4/old_blog/_posts/2023-10-05-how-to-post.md

 ---
 layout: post
-title:  "How to create a blog post"
+title:  "How to build a machine learning model to give personalized movie recommendations"
-author: Shannon Tass
+author: Carson Payne
-description: A sample post with instructions and tips on how to create a new blog post.
+description: Learn how to download your IMDb data and build a machine-learning model to give personalized movie recommendations.
 image: "/assets/images/image5.jpg"
 ---